(WR star, WR)

 (type of star with broad emission bands)

-A Wolf-Rayet star (WR star) is a type of star that is
+A Wolf-Rayet star (WR star or just WR) is a type of star that is

 very hot, with strong, broad helium emission lines.

 The broadening is presumed due to Doppler broadening of

 lines emitted from a high velocity stellar wind.